PresidentZach/photo_app/README.md

 ## Purpose

 This project was created as part of our Software Engineering course (CSIT 413) at SUNY Fredonia.
 It was designed to showcase our ability to plan, build, and deliver a complete web solution using Agile practices.

+## What We Learned

+- Working collaboratively in a team using Agile methodologies.
+- Using Kanban for task traching and team coordination.